nicolelau/liferay-learn/docs/dxp/7.2.x/en/installation-and-upgrades/01-installing-liferay-dxp/01-installing-liferay-on-an-application-server/01-installing-liferay-on-tomcat.md

     ,"${catalina.home}/lib/ext/global","${catalina.home}/lib/ext/global/*.jar","${catalina.home}/lib/ext","${catalina.home}/lib/ext/*.jar"
     ```

 1. Make sure to use UTF-8 URI encoding consistently.
-Copy the `$CATALINA_BASE/conf/server.xml` file from a 7.2 bundle to the server.
+Copy the `$CATALINA_BASE/conf/server.xml` file from a DXP bundle to the server.
 If not, open the `$CATALINA_BASE/conf/server.xml` file and add the attribute `URIEncoding="UTF-8"` to HTTP and AJP connectors that use `redirectPort=8443`.
 Here are examples:

     Old: